yisheng90/ruby-challenges/readme.md

 ##Requirements

 Complete each challenge in a separate file.
+Each challenge should use gets and puts to prompt the user for input from the console.

 ### Challenge 1 - Calculator